ncarboni/arthistorydata/modelling.md

 1. **E21 Person → L4 has preferred label → rdfs:Literal**
 2. **E21 Person → skos:prefLabel → rdfs:Literal**

 The main difference is that the 1 statements is encoded using CIDOC-CRM and CRMDig, while the second use SKOS.

-The form preferred by I Tatti is the number 2 (_see the code block_).
+> <mark>The form chosen by **I Tatti** </mark> is the number 2 (_see the code block_).
 The reason is mainly because it employs SKOS, which we use in other part of the modelling.
 Moreover SKOS is more used globally.

 ```xml-dtd
 skos:prefLabel "Giovanni da Udine" .